mrclalmda/luxxy-aws-gcp-training/README.md

 ```
 See if the application update its data over "Ver resultados" tab

 DONE!
-We have simulated a migration from a on-premises archtecture to a Multicloud one!
+We have simulated a migration from a on-premises archtecture to a multicloud one!

-**Dont forget to delete every resource creates on AWS and GCP!**
+**Dont forget to delete every resource created on AWS and GCP!**

 ## Acknowledgements